 Introduction

-The Inclusion Exchange project is a collaborative initiative designed to strengthen inclusive education across mainstream schools in the North West.
+The Inclusion Exchange is a DfE funded project based on a collaborative initiative designed to strengthen inclusive education across mainstream schools in the North West.
 The project brings together a cross-regional group of special school leaders, mainstream practitioners, and SEND experts to define what effective mainstream inclusion looks like—drawing on lived experience, sector expertise, and the latest evidence.

 Through the Sector-Led Inclusion Expert Group (SIEG), made up of senior leaders in outstanding specialist provision, we will co-produce practical tools, including an enhanced inclusion audit framework and a comprehensive toolkit of strategies.
-These resources will draw upon the original Whole School SEND Review Guide and integrate existing frameworks including EEF SEND in Mainstream Guide and Deployment of Teaching Assistants Guide, Nasen Whole School SEND Reflection Framework and 2025 Ofsted School Inspection Toolkit, with particular focus on the 'Inclusion' strand, as well as practitioner-led insights, regionally contextualised examples, and curriculum-linked strategies tailored to diverse SEND needs.
+These resources will draw upon the original Whole School SEND Review Guide, and integrate existing frameworks including, EEF SEND in Mainstream Guide and Deployment of Teaching Assistants Guide, nasen Whole School SEND Reflection Framework and the 2025 Ofsted School Inspection Toolkit, with particular focus on the 'Inclusion' strand.

 Our goal is to: